Governance & Maintenance

 George Carvin MBA, MAICD

-George Carvin is the Executive Director, Assets in the NSW Land and Housing Corporation (LAHC).
-Appointed in 2010, George has over 20 years asset management experience working in leadership positions nationally and internationally, in both the private sector and government.
+George has over 20 years asset management experience working in leadership positions nationally and internationally, in both the private sector and government.

-Prior to joining LAHC George held senior positions in Australia and the UK leading asset management divisions in various sectors including Energy, Transport and Community Assets.
-George has also worked as State Manager across NSW, Victoria, South Australia and Tasmania managing some of the largest third party advertising contracts in Australia.
+He is the former Executive Director, Assets in the NSW Land and Housing Corporation (LAHC).
+George has held senior positions in Australia and the UK leading asset management divisions in various sectors including Energy, Transport and Community Assets.
+George has also worked as a State Manager across NSW, Victoria, South Australia and Tasmania.

 Nicola Jeffers